Did you hear a loud…

-You may notice a banging or snapping sound from your garage when the spring breaks.
+You may have noticed loud bang or snapping sound from your garage when the spring breaks.

 Garage door springs can break even when the door isn’t actively being operated.
 When a spring snaps while the door is closed and not attempting to open, homeowners may hear the issue rather than see it.